offsoc/onionprobe/docs/man/onionprobe.1.md

     # Whether to shuffle list to scramble the ordering of the probe to avoid
     # the endpoint list to be guessed by a third party.
     #
-    # This shuffles the list everytime Onionprobe starts a new round of
+    # This shuffles the list every time Onionprobe starts a new round of
     # tests.
     shuffle: true